sous-chefs/lvm/README.md

   physical volumes assigned to the volume.
 - `filesystem` - The filesystem to format the volume as.
 The appropriate tools must be installed for the filesystem.
-- `mount_point` - A hash containing the following keys:
+- `mount_point` - Either a string containing the path to the mount point, or a Hash containing the following keys:
   - `location` - the directory to mount the volume on.
 Required.
   - `options` - the mount options for the volume.
   - `dump` - the `dump` field for the fstab entry.